sivashankarialaganandham/sivashankarialaganandham/README.md

 ## About Me
 - 📈 Skilled in Python, SQL, Excel Macros, Tableau and Power BI, I specialise in data analysis, visualization, and dashboard creation.
 - 🤗 I'm enthusiastic about problem-solving, and my expertise extends to Python, Machine Learning and more.
+- 🔭 I’m currently working on my own project of 'Time Series Forecasting of House Prices Based on Macroeconomic Factors and House Attributes Using Deep Learning Models
+- 🌱 I’m currently learning and practicing my programming skills using competitive programming websites such as Hackerrank and Leetcode.

 ## What You'll Find Here
 - 📚 Projects: Explore my work in data analysis, visualization, and machine learning, including: